jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

    In addition there is additional software that comes packaged for Fedora (and all Red Hat derived distros) from a site called [RPMfusion.org](http://rpmfusion.org/Configuration).
 Here you will find free and non-free repositories of additional software to add to your system.
 You can click on the downloads and the files will launch automatically with the Software Store for install.

    Finally there is a Settings icon that will bring up good old system categories for finding and editing system settings.
-Look for X icon of a screwdriver and a wrench.
+Look for "X" icon of a screwdriver and a wrench.

    To extend the functionality of GNOME 3 there is a [GNOME 3 extensions website](https://extensions.gnome.org "GNOME 3 extensions").
 This site allows you to add on additional features to GNOME that you may want.
 If visit the site while using Fedora or any GNOME 3 enabled site and you allow the GNOME plugin to run in your FireFox browser, then the website will allow you to interactively install plugins.
 Try it.
 Go to the second page and choose a plugin called *Caffeine*.
 This is handy because it allows you to disable the screensaver and system suspend and is very handy if you are working on a virtual machine.
 Note how the caffeine plugin simply places a coffee cup icon in the top toolbar?
 A few others you may want to try are the [Drop Down Terminal](https://extensions.gnome.org/extension/442/drop-down-terminal/ "Drop Down Terminal"), [Logout Button on Panel](https://extensions.gnome.org/extension/944/logout-button-on-panel/ "Add Logout button"), or the [System Monitor](https://extensions.gnome.org/extension/9/systemmonitor/ "System Monitor")